allegro/blog/_posts/2023-01-15-dynamic-workload-balancing-in-hermes.md

 Apache Kafka organizes messages, also known as events, into topics.
 To facilitate parallelism, a topic usually has multiple partitions.
 Each event is stored in only one partition.
-When someone wants to receive messages from a given topic, they create a new subscription with the defined HTTP endpoint to which messages will be delivered.
+When someone wants to receive messages from a given topic via Hermes, they create a new subscription with the defined HTTP endpoint to which messages will be delivered.
 Under the hood, Hermes assigns a group of _consumers_ to that subscription, with each _consumer_ handling at least one of the topic partitions.
-By default, a fixed number of _consumers_ is assigned to a subscription, but the administrator can manually override this number on a per-subscription basis.
+By default, a fixed number of _consumers_ are assigned to a subscription, but the administrator can manually override this number on a per-subscription basis.
 It’s also worth noting that a single _consumer_ can handle multiple subscriptions.
 The following diagram illustrates this: